syafilm/credible-mind/README.md

 ## General Instructions

-- Fork this repo
+- Clone this repo
 - Start `Coding!`
-- Push your solution to your forked repo and we will check it
+- Push your solution to your github account and give us access so we can check your solution

 ## Installation